deepesh611/Eagle-Encryptor/README.md

   |   `pwd` / `cp`       |   Change Password                      |
   |   `quit` / `q`       |   Exit the Application                 |

-- Use the given commands to encrypt, decrypt, change password, or use other functions
+- Use the given commands to encrypt, decrypt, change the password, or use other functions
 - Make sure that you do the following things after installation:
 - `hide the subfolder where the main Python script is stored`
 - `Create the Application Shortcut to Desktop`